rzevs/TMDB-Explorer/README.md

 # Movie Database Explorer

+**This repo is in archive only mode.
+Please view the [up-to-date branch](https://github.com/siddharth-vagavolu/TMDB-Explorer) instead.

 The Movie DB Explorer provides information about a movie based on a provided title.
 Its purpose is to help people decide whether they would be interested in that work, and to provide some generally interesting facts.

 ## Installation